School Meals and Snack-time

 Children in Key Stage 1 are currently in receipt of free fruit and vegetables for morning break.

 Fruit, vegetables and cheese may be brought into school as a snack.
-Fresh drinking water is available to children throughout the day, through a water fountain located in the playground.
+Please provide your child with their own water bottle.

 Sweets, crisps or biscuits should not be brought to school for snacks.